 Auxiliary and reserve police officer programs offer a great opportunity to get your feet wet in law enforcement without the need to quit your day job.
-For those who have always wanted to work in law enforcement but, for whatever reason, were unable to make a full-time career out of it, these programs provide a way to fulfill an otherwise unrealized dream.
+For those who have always wanted to work in law enforcement but, for whatever reason, they were unable to make a full-time career out of it, these programs provide a way to fulfill an otherwise unrealized dream.

 Benefits of Reserve and Auxiliary Police Programs

 Working as either an auxiliary or reserve officer is a wonderful way to get your foot in the door and land a full-time law enforcement career further on down the road.
-Whether you're just starting out in your career and are looking for a way to gain contacts and experience or you're just looking for an opportunity to serve on a part-time basis, becoming a reserve or auxiliary police officer may be the perfect opportunity for you.
+Whether you're just starting in your career and are looking for a way to gain contacts and experience or you're just looking for an opportunity to serve on a part-time basis, becoming a reserve or auxiliary police officer may be the perfect opportunity for you.